Emre Gönensay

 Emre Gönensay (born 1937) is a Turkish politician.
 He served as Minister of Foreign Affairs of Turkey in 1996 and is a member of the True Path Party.

 Biography

 He was born in 1937.
 He finished his high school education at Robert College in Istanbul.
-He left for the United States and earned a master's degree from Columbia University.
+He left for the United States and earned a bachelor's and master's degree from Columbia University.
 Then he acquired a doctorate degree from the London School of Economics.
 After a while he returned to Turkey and continued his career as a professor of economics at Boğaziçi University.